Thank you for signing up for the LearnerShape beta test!

 When you log on for the first time, you will see a set up screen with three steps:

-After completing these steps, you will see a page with a top navigation pane that includes basic information on you, a feedback button (please use it!), the name of a suggested course (the last course you have visited, or a randomly-selected course from your calendar if you have not started studying) and four buttons that control what you see on the rest of the page:
+After completing these steps, you will see a page with a top navigation pane that includes basic information on you, a feedback button (please use it!), the name of a suggested course (the last course you have visited, or a randomly-selected course from your calendar if you have not started studying) and three buttons that control what you see on the rest of the page:

 To view or study a course, just click on the Start button next to it on the Calendar (for more details, see FAQ How do I take a course?).
 Once you make progress with or finish a course, you can record that on your calendar by clicking on the course name and adjusting the Status drop-down menu.